-The following table outlines the warrant activity during the first quarter of Fiscal 2017:
+The following table outlines the warrant activity for the six months ended September 30, 2016:

 Series A Warrants Series B Warrants

 Balance, April 22, 2016 (date of issuance) 4,107,500 5,515,000

-Warrants exercised (3,628,750)
+Warrants exercised (4,107,500)

 Warrants expired

-Balance, end of the period 4,107,500 1,886,250
+Balance, end of the period

-Effective August 28, 2015, the Company entered into a sales agreement with respect to an at-themarket offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$30.0 million.
+Effective August 28, 2015, the Company entered into a sales agreement with respect to an at-the-market offering program pursuant to which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, having an aggregate offering price of up to \$30.0 million.
 The Company will set the parameters for sales of the shares, including the number to be sold, the time period during which sales are requested to be made, any limitation on the number that may be sold in one trading day and any minimum price below which sales may not be made.
-In connection with the April 2016 underwritten public offering, the Company is subject to a lock-up with respect to the at-the-market offering program that expires in September 2016.
 During Fiscal 2016, 6.9 million shares of the Company's common stock were sold pursuant to the at-the-market offering program and the net proceeds to the Company from the sale of the common stock, after deducting fees and other offering expenses, were approximately \$12.7 million.
+In connection with the October 2016 offering of common stock and warrants, the Company is subject to a lock-up that expires in March 2017, with certain issuances of securities by the Company being exempt from the lock-up.
+During the six months ended September 30, 2016 the Company did not sell any common stock pursuant to the at-the-market offering program.